WLun001/path-change/README.md

 ```

 ##### Validating webhook
-if you have set webhook secret
+if you have set webhook secret, please update the secret at [examples/02_secret.yaml](examples/02_secret.yaml)

 > full example at [examples/06_trigger.yaml](examples/06_trigger.yaml)